 Hearing is the ability to detect and understand sounds in the environment.
 Ears collect sound vibrations and change them into electrical signals that are sent to the brain.
 When these signals reach the brain, we hear sounds and can recognize them.
 All parts of the ear must be working properly to have good hearing.
 Different parts of the ear involved in hearing:

-Part Role Key points Image Outer Collects sound from the air.
+Part Role Key points Image Outer Collects sound from the air and directs them into the ear canal.
 Yellow or brown coloured wax is produced in the ear canal.
-Wax helps clean the ear of dirt and normally passes out of the ear canal by itself.
+Wax helps protect the ear and clean it of dirt.
+It normally passes out of the ear canal by itself.
 Pinna Ear canal Tragus Middle Makes sounds louder.
 The ear canal leads to the eardrum (tympanic membrane).
 The eardrum separates the ear canal and inner ear.
 Hearing bones Eardrum Inner Changes the sounds into electrical signals.
 The inner ear is made of two parts: Cochlea: responsible for hearing Vestibular system: gives information to the brain, which helps us to balance.
 Vestibular system Hearing nerve